jhalzel/eComAlarm-Amazon/README.md

 - A **wholesale profit margin scanner** for uploaded CSVs.
 - **Automated backend updates** via GitHub Actions (every 15 minutes).

 > **Note:** This project requires an active Amazon SP-API subscription.
-Since the owner is no longer selling on Amazon, SP-API access may stop, so functionality could be affected after a month.
+Since the owner is no longer selling on Amazon, SP-API access may stop, so functionality may be deprecated.

 ---